Map data fields to entities in Microsoft Sentinel

 You can define up to three identifiers for a given entity mapping.
 Some identifiers are required, others are optional.
 You must choose at least one required identifier.
 If you don't, a warning message will instruct you which identifiers are required.
 For best results—for maximum unique identification—you should use strong identifiers whenever possible, and using multiple strong identifiers will enable greater correlation between data sources.
 See the full list of available entities and identifiers.

 Select Add new entity to map more entities.
 You can define up to ten entity mappings in a single analytics rule.
 You can also map more than one of the same type.
 For example, you can map two IP entities, one from a source IP address field and one from a destination IP address field.
 This way you can track them both.

 If you change your mind, or if you made a mistake, you can remove an entity mapping by clicking the trash can icon next to the entity drop-down list.

 When you have finished mapping entities, click the Review and create tab.
 Once the rule validation is successful, click Save.

-The size limit for an entire alert is 64 KB.
+The size limit for the entire entities area of an alert (the Entities field) is 64 KB.

-- Alerts that grow larger than 64 KB will be truncated.
-As entities are identified, they are added to the alert one by one until the alert size reaches 64 KB, and any remaining entities are dropped from the alert.
+- Entities fields that grow larger than 64 KB will be truncated.
+As entities are identified, they are added to the alert one by one until the field size reaches 64 KB, and any entities yet unidentified are dropped from the alert.